 - Allan Ramsay, M.D.

 Dr. Allan Ramsay is a Colchester-based primary care physician who has practiced in Vermont for 30 years.
 Dr. Ramsay’s signature work is in the area of palliative care, where he has been a leader in developing models for assuring that patients’ wishes are followed at the end of their life.
-He is currently Fletcher Allen Health Care’s Medical Director of Palliative Care Service and the founder of the Rural Palliative Care Network.
+He is past Medical Director of Fletcher Allen Health Care’s Palliative Care Services and the founder of the Rural Palliative Care Network.

-Prior to moving to Vermont, Dr. Ramsay served in the National Health Service Corps in rural Colorado.
+Prior to moving to Vermont, Allan served in the National Health Service Corps in rural Colorado.
 He was also President of an HMO Professional Service Corporation in the San Luis Valley of southern Colorado.